sumhungyee/telegram_ai/README.md

 ```

 ## Available commands
 1. `/newchat` - Starts a new `conversation` with the telegram bot.
 This conversation is unique to each telegram chat id.
+Supports websearch.
 2. `/chat` - Continue a `conversation`.
+Supports websearch.
 3. `/setsystemprompt`_<ROLE> - Change the system prompt and starts a new `conversation` with a new manually-inscribed role as <ROLE>.
 This is optional and `/setsystemprompt` is equivalent to `setsystemprompt_assistant`
-4. `/toolchat` - (Experimental) Continue a `conversation` with web search enabled.
+4. `/chatonly` - Continue a `conversation`.
+Does not support websearch.

 ## Sample Images
 ![image](https://github.com/sumhungyee/telegram_ai/assets/113227987/8a4208f9-915d-49c0-9a79-404aa8f67f57)